benjohnson77/benjohnson77/readme.md

 # Hi I'm Ben

-I am the CEO of Particle 41 and the CTO for Dockworks.
+I am the CEO of Particle41 and the CTO for Dockworks.
 I enjoying bring together world class teams by applying lean priciples to the software process.
 By using Scrum and DevOps methodologies I achieve fun and productive results.

 ## Kung Fu's I like
 - Python on Django